-Perry’s digital display of “work ethic” placed a spotlight upon a silent burden carried by blacks and other people of color (inclusive of immigrants) for years.
+Tyler Perry’s digital display of “work ethic” spotlights a silent burden carried by today’s Black professionals.

-Social constructs, implicit biases, and cultural expectations are all-encompassing in this adage and have triggered many people of color to adopt toxic or unhealthy ideologies around work ethic and perhaps a form of anxiety, usually glorified as workaholism– usually touted, masked or celebrated as “work ethic”.
+Social constructs, implicit biases, and cultural expectations are a result of this adage.
+The aforementioned has triggered many people of color to adopt toxic or unhealthy ideologies around work ethic and perhaps produce a form of anxiety–mainly glorified as workaholism– usually touted, masked, or celebrated as “work ethic”.

 It’s an illness that I believe plagues the community of color (emphasis on Immigrants) and has far more of a negative impact (mental, emotional, psychological) than we know.

-When our work ethic is tied to our worthiness it perpetuates an ideology of never being enough.
+When our work ethic is synonymous with our worthiness, it perpetuates an ideology of never being enough.

 The following are symptoms of an unhealthy ideology around work ethic :